pangbox/rugburn/README.md

 # rugburn :fire:
 _This project is not endorsed by or related to Ntreev Soft Corporation.
 See [Trademark Notice](#trademark-notice) for more information._

-`rugburn` is an unobtrusive and small shim for `ijl15.dll` that allows you to run unmodified PangYa™ without GameGuard.
+Rugburn is a replacement for `ijl15.dll` that allows you to run unmodified PangYa™ without GameGuard.

-This also allows you to run PangYa under Wine :)
+This also allows you to run PangYa under Wine/Linux :)

-To patch your installation (new way), use [the web patcher](https://rugburn.gg).

-To install without patching (old way), grab a binary from the [Releases](https://github.com/pangbox/rugburn/releases) page and follow the [installation instructions](#install).
+To install, grab a binary from the [Releases](https://github.com/pangbox/rugburn/releases) page and follow the [installation instructions](#install).

 See [Configuration](#configuration) for information on how to use it.